 \subsection{Motivation}

-Planning under constraints of traffic environment and predicted motions of other vehicles is a typical strategy for autonomous vehicles(AV).
+Motion planning under constraints resulting from the traffic environment and the predicted movements of other vehicles is a typical strategy for autonomous vehicles~(AV).
 For prediction, a network-based probabilistic model seems more competent as the maneuver of the agent in traffic is full of uncertainties.
-It's possible that at some point other traffic participants will do something outside the rules.
+It is possible that at some point other traffic participants will do something outside the rules.
 However, the planning module, as an actor, should not make maneuvers beyond the rules.
-But an end-to-end neural network planner is hard to treat curb or traffic rules as hard constrain.
-It is commonly observed to lead to curb-violated results.
+But an end-to-end neural network planner is hard to treat curb or traffic rules as a hard constraint.
+It is commonly observed to lead to rule violating results.
 Thus, the planning process may be considered a deterministic decision process regulated by hard constraints, rather than a probabilistic model.

-In a prediction-planning decoupling framework, ensuring the rich and efficient expression of prediction results \cite{mp3,occflow}, as well as sufficient interpretability and flexibility of the planning module\cite{mp3,CIOC,diff_MPC} are important.
-Therefore, methods of mapping circumstance information to risk space and best-cost trajectory selection mechanisms are explored.
+In a prediction-planning decoupling framework, ensuring the rich and efficient expression of prediction results~\cite{velocityfield,occflow}, as well as the sufficient interpretability and flexibility of the planning module~\cite{mp3,CIOC,diff_MPC} are important.
+Therefore, methods for mapping circumstance information to risk space and best-cost trajectory selection mechanisms are explored thoroughly.